 The overall crime rate in Robertsville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Robertsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Robertsville doesn't have a public transportation system that people use for their commute.

 In terms of college education, Robertsville ranks among the least educated cities in the nation, as only 3.66% of people over 25 have a bachelor's degree or advanced degree.